 Orientation: Landscape and Scale: Shrink to Fit.

 This link will redirect you to the Veterinary Medical Board's Continuing Education page.
-California veterinarians looking to fulfill their CE requirement in judicious use of MIADs may find resources here.
+California veterinarians looking to fulfill their CE requirement in judicious use of MIADs may find resources at the Veterinary Medical Board’s website.

 Printer Friendly Version: Principles of Antimicrobial Stewardship.